Yunnker/SimpleCalc/README.md

 # SimpleCalc
-Translating my first cpp program to oop
+This is my first cpp program trasnslated from procedural to oop